What to Do in Seoul — Satisfying Things for Your Itinerary

 Kakao Friends Flagship Store in Hongdae is located at 162 Yanghwa-ro, Seogyo-dong, Mapo-gu, Seoul, South Korea.
 The one in Gangnam, which highlights Ryan, the latest Kakao Friend, is found in 429 Gangnam-daero, Seocho-dong, Seocho-gu, Seoul, South Korea.
 Kakao stores open at 10:30am and close at 10pm everyday.

 As soon as you land in Incheon International Airport, you will instantly realize how progressive a country South Korea is.
-With its impeccable facilities and efficient transportation system, there's no denying that Korea is a frontliner when it comes to having a modern Asian society.
+With its impeccable facilities and efficient transportation system, there's no denying that Korea is a frontliner in modern Asian society.

-But behind its successes in leading the way in this contemporary time, Seoul keeps its humble and traditional memories in tact in a place called Namsangol Hanok Village.
+But despite its successes in leading the way, Seoul preserves its core in a place called Namsangol Hanok Village.
 Namsangol is an expansive attraction in Korea that can make you feel snatched out of the bustling capital, made possible by the spectacular backdrop of Namsan mountain.

-If you'd like to add a historical and cultural experience in your Seoul itinerary, visit Korea's Namsangol Hanok Village, which houses five traditional Korean houses.
-Visitors can find interesting displays of antiques, furniture, and historical paraphernalia, as well as see free taekwondo performances and attend various workshops or classes.
+If you'd like to have a historical and nature-filled experience in your Seoul itinerary, visit Korea's Namsangol Hanok Village, which houses five traditional houses.
+Visitors can find interesting displays of antiques, furniture, and historical paraphernalia, as well as catch free taekwondo performances on the weekends.

 Namsangol Hanok Village's address is 28, Toegye-ro 34-gil, Jung-gu, Seoul.
 It opens at 9am and closes at 9pm (April-October) and 8pm (November-March).